getsmap/smap-responsive/README.md

 ###Introduction

 sMap-responsive is a software framework for web maps built with Leaflet and Bootstrap.
-The purpose of the framework is to facilitate creation of maps which supports a range of different browsers and devices (specified in the wiki).
+The purpose of the framework is to facilitate creation of maps which support a range of different browsers and devices (specified in the wiki).

 ###Credit
 The framework is developed by [Johan Lahti](https://github.com/johanlahti) at [City of Malmö](http://www.malmo.se) together with a team of valuable [contributors](https://github.com/getsmap/smap-responsive/graphs/contributors).
-Credit should also go to the testers and all the users giving feedback.
-Many thanks also to those who have shared their map link above.
-If you also want to share you map, please contact the [the site admin](https://github.com/johanlahti).
+Credit should also go to the testers and users providing feedback – as well as those who have shared a link to their maps above.
+If you also want to share your map with us, please contact the [the site admin](https://github.com/johanlahti).

-###Technical overview
+###Why another framework?
-The framework can be extended with Leaflet controls.
-This modular approach is great, because you can easily pick other Leaflet tools from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework.
+*First of all*, this framework is based around Leaflet controls.
+This means most of the code here is **reusable** in any other Leaflet-based framework.
+You can easily pick other Leaflet tools from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework.

+*Second*, the framework is based around modules (plugins).
+The administrator can choose exactly what functionality should be present in the map – this makes it very **dynamic**.

-A configuration file allows you to create a custom map, using your own layers and plugins.
-Which configuration to be used by the application is set by a web parameter ```config```.
-For instance ```config=my_config.js``` will load a unique map defined in the file ```my_config.js```.
+*Third*, new maps – from the most advanced to the simplest of all – can be created by just copying and modifying **one configuration file**.
+Which configuration file to be used by the application is determined by a URL parameter ```config```.
 Thereby you can use one code base, but let it host an unlimited number of map applications.

 ###Getting started…
 These steps describe: